blockchain-etl/firestore-to-d3/README.md

   };
 ```

-Replace `webview/csmain.js` from line 3 with the value of `firebaseConfig` you
+Replace line 1 of `public/main.js` with the value of `firebaseConfig` you got
-got from the Firebase console.
+from the Firebase console.

 ## Initialize your dev environment for hosting